Mozhi (film): Box-office

-"The success of 'Mozhi' is very heartening. [sic] All of us knew what we were doing and it was an opportunity for us to say, "Hey, we're capable of this" and the audience have in turn said, "Guys, we love you."
-They won't forgive us if we do a clichéd movie".
+"The success of 'Mozhi' is very heartening [...]
+All of us knew what we were doing and it was an opportunity for us to say, "Hey, we're capable of this" and the audience have in turn said, "Guys, we love you."
+They won't forgive us if we do a clichéd movie now".

-— – Prakashraj, in an interview with The Hindu in April 2007.
+— Prakash Raj, in an interview with The Hindu in April 2007.

 Released on 23 February 2007, Mozhi faced competition from Paruthiveeran, which was released on the same day.
-The film took a big opening at the Chennai box office, The film continued to rank at first at the Chennai box office for five successive weeks, being ousted only by the Hollywood production 300 during the Easter weekend.
+The film took a big opening at the Chennai box office, The film continued to rank at first at the Chennai box office for five successive weeks, being ousted only by the American film 300 during the Easter weekend.
 The film was produced on a budget of $500,000 and it became a surprise hit grossing $2 million and declared one of the most commercially successful Tamil films of the year.
 The positive response of the film has led to the generation of additional prints.
 The film completed a theatrical run of 100 days.
 The film's 100-day function was held in the open air club house attached to Mayajaal multiplex on the ECR.
 Anjali Arora, a visually challenged lawyer, working as a legal advisor to the Ministry of Civil Aviation, Balu Mahendra, Ameer, Lingusamy and Sundar.C attended the function.